FINANCIAL PLANNERS – Cashflow modelling software, on its own, is pretty useless.

 And that comes from someone who designs it for a living.

-In essence, it is a professional tool to aid in the provision of a solution for the client.
+In essence, it’s a professional tool to aid in the provision of a solution for the client.

 Every profession has something similar.
-Some way of calculating how much needs to be put in (X) in order to get what is needed out (Y).
+Some way of calculating how much needs to be put in (X), to get what is needed out (Y).

-For example, a civil engineer uses software to calculate how much concrete and steel are needed (X) for the bridge to stand up (Y).
+For example, a Civil Engineer uses software to calculate how much concrete and steel is needed (X) for the bridge to stand up (Y).

 The software comes up with the answer (X), and that is all the customer needs to know.

-They don’t need to be shown the calculations you’ve done or the pretty bar charts because….well
+They don’t need to be shown the calculations you’ve done or the pretty bar charts because, well… that would be narcissistic and weird.

 The specification, if you like…

-And this goes into the software and it comes up with the answer of how much concrete and steel are needed (X).
+This goes in the software, and it comes up with the answer of how much concrete and steel is needed (X).

-But in financial planning we sometimes get so chuffed that we have a doozy software system with colours and bar charts that we forget that we need the Y to calculate the X and instead put in the X and see what comes out.
+In Financial Planning, we sometimes get so chuffed that we have a doozy software system with colours and bars charts that we forget that we need the (Y) to calculate the (X) and instead put in the (X) and see what comes out.

 So, next time you’re driving over a bridge, have a think about how you hope they did the calculations… either: